We’re helping future generations develop a passion and appreciation for science.

 What will I Learn?

 - Candidates for certification will be capable in their content specialty areas.

 - Candidates for certification will be capable users of pedagogical knowledge.

 - Candidates for certification will be reflective about their practice.

-Visit the University Catalog to learn more about required coursework for the Elementary Education - Integrated Science Studies major and the requirements for the Michigan Elementary Standard Teaching Certificate.
+Visit the University Catalog to learn more about required coursework for the Elementary Education - Integrated Science major and the requirements for the Michigan Elementary Standard Teaching Certificate.

 Making the Most of Your Major

 There are opportunities to develop skills and connect with others interested in Integrated Science Studies beyond the classroom.
 Check out the Elementary Education - Integrated Science Studies Major Map to get a more detailed, year-by-year plan of how you can learn, engage, network and transform your community and prepare for life after graduation.

 Become a student member of the National Science Teachers Association.

 Watch for campus events held by the Environmental Interpretive Center such as the maple syrup program.